 - First, we barely managed to establish cointegration between the officially published real effective exchange rate series and the fundamentals.
 By contrast, using the real exchange rate series we constructed yielded more encouraging results, even though it did matter which definition of the real exchange rate we took (weights in the CPI normalised to Macedonia or to the foreign benchmark). - Second, the productivity differential, the government consumption and the openness variables were found to be fairly robust in terms of sign and size.
-Nevertheless, the definition of the productivity variable mattered if net foreign assets or terms of trade were taken instead of openness.
-In particular, productivity entered the equation in such cases when industry was classified as tradable and the service sectors as nontradables (definitions 1 and 2).
+Net foreign assets and terms of trade enter less often the cointegrating vectors.